Corporate Governance

 ● | ● | ● | 18/18 |

-Mr. Takashi Kaneko was elected at the 19th Ordinary General Meeting of Shareholders held on June 24, 2024, and accordingly, he did not attend any Board of Directors’ meetings in the fiscal year ending March 2024.
+Mr. Takashi Kaneko was elected at the 19th Ordinary General Meeting of Shareholders held on June 24, 2024, and accordingly, the number of Board of Directors’ meetings on which the attendance rate is based differs from that of other directors.

 ■: Member of the Personnel Committee